mesosphere/dcos-docs-site/pages/ksphere/konvoy/partner-solutions/jenkins/installation.md

-# Install Jenkins on Konvoy
+# Install Jenkins&reg; on Konvoy

-Jenkins can be installed in multiple ways:
+Jenkins&reg; can be installed in multiple ways:

-1. Using the kommander catalog addon (Recommended)
+1. Using the Kommander catalog addon (Recommended)
-2. From upstream helm repo
+2. From an upstream helm repo

 ### Install from Kommander Catalog Addons